-- Product Market Fit– Product market fit is the extent to which your products satisfy strong market demand.
+1) Product Market Fit– Product Market Fit is the extent to which your products satisfy strong market demand.
 A common metric to measure product market fit is whether 40% of your surveyed customers would be "very disappointed" if they could no longer purchase your product.
-Without product market fit, you don’t have a real business.
-With product market fit, your customers will chase you and tell their friends to chase you.
+Without Product Market Fit, you don’t have a real business that can easily scale.
+Generally speaking, if you are generating $5,000 - $10,000 in monthly sales to arms-length customers (i.e., not family and friends) you are on your way to proving Product Market Fit.
+Once you have Product Market Fit, your customers will chase you and tell their friends to chase you.
 Most beginning merchants can tell us what they are selling, but few can tell us why their customers are buying.
-This is the crucial intersection, aligning your product’s value proposition with the customer’s true motives.
+This is the crucial intersection, aligning your product’s value proposition with your customer’s true motives.

-- Product Channel Fit– If a merchant has product market fit, they must now validate product channel fit.
+2) Product Channel Fit– If a merchant has Product Market Fit, they must now validate product channel fit.
 Not every product can be sold through an eCommerce store, and merchants must have a method to test channels for the very first thing they sell: the big idea about their merchandise and how it will solve the customer’s motives.
 If people don’t buy your big idea, they won’t buy anything else.
 But where should you place this big idea, and in what format?
 Is this a video, blog post, or infographic?
 A combination of all three?
 On YouTube, Facebook, or both?
 What are the ad formats?
-Merchants must have a proven method to test product channel fit to ensure frictionless delivery of their message.
+Merchants must have a proven method to test Product Channel Fit to ensure frictionless delivery of their message to their intended audience.

-- Merchant Market Fit– Merchant market fit can be categorized in the following three key traits:
+3) Merchant Market Fit– Merchant Market Fit can be categorized in the following key traits:

 - Deep Market Knowledge– Merchants must have extensive knowledge of their customer’s motives, competitive threats, and market trends.
 All three of these elements are in constant motion, and your offers must be adjusted to ensure your value propositions stay aligned.

 - Resources– We ask all of our clients whether their store is a business or a hobby.
 Although hobbies can be humored, businesses need investment if they are to grow.
-While a beginning online merchant does not need hundreds of thousands of dollars to start, they will need enough money to test toolsets, advertising and merchandising strategies.
-It is essential to invest sufficient funds to gain market traction, especially through advertising channels.
-Organic traffic (e.g. SEO, publicity) will rarely grow the business on its own.
+While a beginning online merchant does not need hundreds of thousands of dollars to start, they will need the people and enough money to test toolsets, advertising and merchandising strategies.
+It is essential to invest the time and sufficient funds to gain market traction, especially through paid advertising channels.
+Organic traffic (e.g., SEO, publicity, etc.) will rarely be the channels to reliably grow the business on their own.

 Inevitably, when reviewing stories of outstanding merchants, these three pillars of success are abundantly visible.
 Beyond acknowledging that these pillars are critical to success, merchants must also recognize their customers and competition are in constant motion.
 Because what works today may not be as effective in a year, merchants must also be versatile and adaptive in adjusting their offers to an ever-changing marketplace.